-Each graduate student admitted to the division is assigned an academic advisor from the full-time faculty who should be retained by the student unless he/she elects to change advisors because of professional interest.
-The advisor must be consulted at least once a semester (prior to pre-registration) to ensure the most effective choice of courses.
+Each graduate student admitted to the Division selects an advisor in the second semester of study according to their professional interest.
+The advisor must be consulted at least once a semester (prior to registration) to ensure the most effective choice of courses.
 Students may confer with more than one advisor.
+New students are advised by the Director.